rfuzzo/MorrowindPlusPlus/fundamentals/add-ons.md

 ⭐ [**Friends and Foes**](https://www.nexusmods.com/morrowind/mods/49251) by [Danae123](https://www.nexusmods.com/morrowind/users/1233897)\
  Adds friendly and less friendly npcs to the game.

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Core
   * [x] 01 TR addon

 ⭐ [**Vanilla friendly creatures and undeads expansion**](https://www.nexusmods.com/morrowind/mods/48818) by [RandomPal](https://www.nexusmods.com/morrowind/users/59284071)\
  Vanilla friendly creatures and undeads expansion mod based on some of the great old creatures mods, TR_data and OAAB_Data

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Core
   * [x] 01 Glowing Netch and Netch Betty
   * [ ] 02 Daedric creatures use bound weapons